Northam grants partial pardon to man sentenced after serious crash in Virginia Beach

-Matthew Rushin pleaded guilty to two counts of malicious wounding and one count of felony hit-and-run in August 2019 following a collision that took place in January 2019.
+Matthew Rushin previously pleaded guilty to two counts of malicious wounding and one count of felony hit-and-run following a collision that took place in January 2019.

 It was on January 4 of that year that Rushin crashed head-on into a car, leaving a man with serious injuries.

-On Monday, Northam granted Rushin a conditional and partial pardon, which aligns Mr. Rushin's sentence with the sentencing guidelines for his convictions.
+On Monday, Northam granted Rushin a conditional and partial pardon, which aligns his sentence with the sentencing guidelines for his convictions.
 The pardon hinges on Rushin's agreement to never possess a firearm, never operate another vehicle, and never contact the victims or their families.

 Rushin originally faced an attempted murder charge alongside other charges.
 Court documents reveal that a witness told police Rushin made statements that he was trying to commit suicide.
 Documents explained that there is surveillance video that could support that claim.